quattor/quattor.github.com/_aquilon/configuration.md

 ### Creating Hardware-related templates

 Every model object must have a matching template that must be created manually.
-Currently, we'll create them in the plenaray template area, `/var/quattor/cfg/plenary`, under the `hardware` directory.
+Again, we'll **temporarily** create them in the plenaray template area, `/var/quattor/cfg/plenary`, under the `hardware` directory.
 You must create one template for the machine model and for each its components (cpu, ram, nic, harddisk).
 The template can be empty.